 The minor currency pairs are not a set list like the majors.
 They are all currency pairs that do not include the USD in the currency pair.
 Some example pairs might be:

 The final group is called the exotics and it when the currency pair has both currencies from a well-developed economy and a developing economy.
 Examples could be:

 |Australian Dollar / Malaysian Ringgit|

 Quotes and Spreads in Forex Trading

-Forex brokers make money is by offering different prices for buying and selling a currency.
+Forex brokers make money by offering different prices for buying and selling a currency pair or a commission on the volume traded.
 The difference between rates is known as the spread, and it is different for every currency pair.
 Spreads are measured in pips which is the smallest change in value a currency can make.